 Overall, HSP does not cause long-term problems and most children make a full recovery, although relapses (usually milder than the first attack) can occur in about half of the children in the following months.
 Children with kidney involvement may need further investigations and regular longer term reviews by a doctor.

-Last reviewed at Great Ormond Street Hospital on: August 2013
+Last reviewed by Great Ormond Street Hospital: August 2013

 Ref: 2013F0694 August 2013

 Compiled by the Vasculitis team in collaboration with the Child and Family Information Group